rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to transform governance by combining consulting skills and the power of technology brought him to Samagra.
+Raghav is the Program Coordinator of the CMNBA team in Uttar Pradesh and manages its daily operations.
     image: /img/raghav_7533.jpg
     linkedInProfile: 'https://www.linkedin.com/in/raghav-katyal-2a3250120/'
     name: Raghav Katyal
-    project: .
+    project: CMNBA
   - bio: >-
       Raju worked with Punj Lloyd as a administrative assistant in Libya, and with Walt Disney as a Office Coordinator.
 He manages the daily